Infoundr/ai-agents-bots/api/icp_rust_agent/API.md

 POST /slack/messages/:slack_id
 ```

 Stores a chat message in the system.
+The message will be associated with the user's principal ID, which is derived from their Slack ID if not already set.

 **Path Parameters:**
 - `slack_id` (string): The Slack user ID